 - Creating conflict in the workplace

-One way to calculate employee turnover is to take a cue from the BLS, which defines the quits rate as the number of quits in a month as a percent of total employment.
+One way to calculate employee turnover is to measure the quits rate.
+The BLS defines the quits rate as the number of quits in a month as a percent of total employment.
 You can use this type of formula to measure both voluntary and involuntary turnover.

 Note that for some industries, turnover is expected to be higher.
 Retail, leisure and hospitality, and accommodations and food service are the industries with the highest amount of quit rates, according to the BLS.